Constitution of the Georgia Science Teachers Association

 d.
 Shall assume those responsibilities delegated by the President.

 Paragraph 4.
-Duties and responsibilities of the Director are:
+Duties and responsibilities of the Executive Director are:

 1. Selection of a local arrangements chair.

 c.
-Shall serve as an advisor to the president and the executive board.
+Shall serve as an advisor to the president and the Board of Directors.

 Paragraph 5.
 Duties and responsibilities of the State Vice-President are: